 "WORKING AND ENTERTAINMENT ARE NO LONGER SEPARATED BUT CLOSELY RELATED TO ENHANCE PRODUCTIVITY"

 The former Sun House Building was completed in 1977 and mainly functioned as an office tower with retail shops on the ground level.
 As time passes, the building becomes unpopular following by the decline in its aesthetics, a new design is demanded to change the image of the architecture and adapt the modern progression of the urban fabric.

-As the original exterior of the building is deteriorated and obsolete, a skin system is introduced as the new façade to the architecture.
+A skin system is introduced as the new façade to the architecture.
 The metal cladding offers a modern interpretation of the architecture while sustaining a vintage impression.
 Light bronze fins not only draw the verticality of the architecture aesthetically but also perform as the sun-shading device that enhance energy performance for working environment.
 The influence of this new intervention continues to the interior as it also diverts attention to the structural columns and modified the old uneven modular system for a better spatial and layout planning.